jasonmccreary/blog-posts/2008-10-10-javascript_cookie_object.md

 I also wanted to encapsulate the cookie data.
 Plus since I was storing the cookie data as a Hash, I may have future changes.
 So the `getData`, `setData` accessor methods can be used for data management.
 And In *Rails-esk* fashion, I auto-save the cookie at the end of `setData`.

 Finally, the Cookie auto-loads or is auto-created depending on the name passed to `init`.
-It will look in `document.cookie` and if it doesn&rsquo;t exist it will create a cookie with the settings provided.
+It will look in `document.cookie` and if it doesn't exist it will create a cookie with the settings provided.
 Finally, it loads the cookie data.

 ### In Closing